AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 ::

- ssh-keygen -t rsa -b 4096  # you will be prompted for a location to save the keys, and a passphrase for the keys.
+ ssh-keygen -o  # you will be prompted for a location to save the keys, and a passphrase for the keys.
 Make sure passphrase is strong (!) ssh-copy-id aalto_login@triton.aalto.fi   # transfer file to a Triton, or/and any other host you want to login to

 From now on you should be able to login with the SSH key instead of